hatoishi/hatoishi.github.com/about.md

 ---
 layout: page
-permalink: /about/index.html
+permalink: /about
 title: About
-tags: [personal]
+tags: personal
-modified: 2013-09-30
 ---

-Hi, my name is Jon Doveston.
+Hi, my name is Jon.

-I am a ruby developer living in the North of England.
+I am a software engineer living in the North of England.

 The little spare time I have I spend bringing up my children and practicing martial arts.

 #### GPG Key